14/15 December 1816: A Whoreson Night

 over a

-haphazard direction is revealed in the lame line immediately following: What next?
+poem’s haphazard direction is revealed in the lame line immediately following: What

 (107).
-Indeed.
-And then, it is back to the primroses and whatever is supposed to create
+Indeed!
+And then, it is back to the primroses and whatever else is supposed

-poet to imagine all those classical pastoral figures in the first place.
-Maybe he
+the first poet to imagine all those classical pastoral figures in the first place.

 There is also in Keats’s poem a kind of unprofitable reproduction of parts of a poem